Skip to main content

 When do you need to convert between Cubic meters per second and Liters per second?

-A metric flow-rate unit equal to 0.
+A metric flow-rate unit equal to exactly 0.
 Cubic meter per second and Liter per second are both volumetric flow units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Volumetric Flow Rate Conversions